MDPFuzz: Testing Models Solving Markov Decision Processes: Introduction

 Despite their effectiveness, these methods do not provide a strict guarantee that no catastrophic failures will occur when they are used to make judgments in real-world scenarios.
 Catastrophic failures are intolerable, especially in security- or safety-critical scenarios.
 For example, recently, a Tesla Model S collided with a fire vehicle at 65 mph while the Autopilot system was in use~\cite{teslacrash}, and in 2016, Google's self-driving car collided with the side of a bus~\cite{googlecrash}.
 In 2018, Uber's self-driving system experienced similar fatal errors~\cite{ubercrash}.

 Software testing has been successfully deployed to improve the dependability of de facto deep learning (DL) models such as image classification and object detection models~\cite{pei2017deepxplore,zhang2018deeproad,zhang2020machine}.
 Existing studies, however, are insufficient for testing models solving MDPs.
-From the \textbf{oracle's perspective}, previous DL testing methods often search for inconsistent model predictions (e.g., through metamorphic testing or differential testing~\cite{pei2017deepxplore}).
-However, as shown in \S~\ref{sec:motivation}, an ``inconsistent'' prediction seldom results in an abnormal state (e.g., a collision in autonomous driving) in a model solving MDPs.
+From the \textbf{oracle's perspective}, previous DL testing methods often search for inconsistent model predictions (e.g., via metamorphic testing or differential testing~\cite{pei2017deepxplore}).
+However, as shown in \S~\ref{sec:motivation}, an ``inconsistent'' prediction seldom induces an abnormal and dangerous state (e.g., collisions in autonomous driving) in a model solving MDPs.
 From the \textbf{input mutation's perspective}, previous DL tests typically mutate arbitrary model inputs (e.g., with a rain filter~\cite{zhang2018deeproad}) to stress the target model.
-However, a typical model solving MDPs continously responds to a sequence of states, and modifying one or a few states is unrealistic due to the continuity of adjacent states.
+However, a typical model solving MDPs continuously responds to a sequence of states, and modifying one or a few states is unrealistic due to the continuity of adjacent states.
 From the \textbf{model complexity's perspective}, MDPs have complex and not differentiable state transitions, making it difficult, if not impossible, to develop an objective function to guide testing as is done in whitebox DL testing~\cite{pei2017deepxplore}.
 In addition, the models' internal states are unavailable in real-world blackbox settings.